zbanack/shampoo/README.md

 A file that houses only class declaration.
 This is a way to organize classes across various canvas files in your project.
 See the Classes section for more information.

-### Live-Code and Release Modes

 ### Types

 Because Shampoo canvases are created from giant chunks of plaintext, the framework needs to define certain "types" so it knows what category a piece of text falls into.
 For example, "123" as a string is very different from 123 as a number.
 The following contains a list of types that Shampoo uses and can sanitize.
 During the string sanitization process, pieces of text are tried against the following.

-Note that tag attributes will be split at colons (`:`), so you can pass in multiple values for certain attributes e.g. `color=red:green` in a link tag will set the contents to red by default and green when hovering.
+Note that tag attributes will be split at colons (`:`), so you can pass in multiple values for certain attributes.

+e.g. `color=red:green` in a link tag will set the contents to red by default and green when hovering.
 Certain tags handle multiple colon-split attributes differently, so read up on specific tags.

 #### Number
 A number will attempt to be parsed from a string.
 If no valid, non-exponential, non-decimal number can be resolved, `undefined` is returned.